Teresa Maryańska: Career

 Alan Feduccia notes that Maryanska and her colleagues (Osmólska and Wolsan) produced in 2002 the "most impressive analysis of the oviraptorosaurs".

 Amongst her many publications are contributions to three chapters of the 2nd edition of The Dinosauria: the chapters on the Therizinosauroidea, the Ankylosauria and on the Pachycephalosauria.

 She was a member of the Scientific Council of the Institute of Paleobiology of the Polish Academy of Sciences in Warsaw from 1981 to 2006.

 Personal life and demise

-Maryańska was known for her fondness for literature.
+Maryańska was known for her independent nature, wisdom, and her fondness for literature.

-She died on 3 October 2019 at age 82.
+She died on 3 October 2019 at age 82 in Warsaw, Poland.